orsenthil/fortune-browser-extension/README.md

 ----

-A minimalist extension that displays a new and an insightful quote when you open a new tab.
-This is available for Google Chrome and Mozilla Firefox.
-This browser extension is named after popular Unix Program [fortune](https://en.wikipedia.org/wiki/Fortune_(Unix)) displays a quote in the command line.

-I used to use fortune command and found the quotes funny and interesting.
+A minimalist extension that displays a new quote when you open a new browser tab.
+This browser extension is named after popular Unix Program [fortune](https://en.wikipedia.org/wiki/Fortune_(Unix)).
+I used to use fortune command a lot, and found the quotes funny and interesting.
 Over years, we have started using browser more than command line.
-The browser with tabs is a modern shell of programming.
+The browser with tabs is a modern new shell interface of the computer.
 I wanted a fortune program for the browser.

+## Technical Details

 I developed this using Python code hosted in Google App Engine, and the client side is written using Javascript as a browser addon.
 In the backend there is a database where I keep the quote and author in a table.
 There is API call that returns the quote and the author in the JSON format.
 To call the API visit http://quotes-1271.appspot.com/json .
 This is an unauthenticated API as it read-only GET call, and cannot change the state of the system.

-## Technical Details

 The client side is handled by javascript libraries, Handlebars and Jquery.
 Handlebars creates a template to insert the quote.
 The jquery does the DOM